TeamYayin/atchai-hugo/content/we-develop/conversational-ui-chatbots.md

 ---

 ## Rise of the Bots
 Messaging apps have become ubiquitous.
 The top four messaging apps can claim higher engagement with more monthly active users than the big four social networks.
-Voice interfaces continue the pervasive computing trend, rapidly becoming mainstream and blending into our environemnts.
+Voice interfaces continue the pervasive computing trend, rapidly becoming mainstream and blending into our environments.
 75% of US households will own a voice activated assistant by 2020 (Gartner).

 <div class="container-fluid img-form">
     <div class="row">